abhijit-c/PhDApplications/README.md

 A Repository containing all of my applications for graduate school and the summer of 2020.

+***Professors:*** Once again, thanks for writing me a letter.
+I really appreciate it.
+If you look above to the `GenericPersonalStatement.pdf` file, you'll find the main body of the personal statement I'll be using for most of my applications.
+Naturally I'll be tweaking it slightly per school, but the key points are there for you, hopefully to make the process of writing easier.

 ## Places to Apply

 ### Math PhD